Editor’s note: This story was previously published in February 2019. It has since been updated and republished.

 Just for the record, Tableau Software Inc (NYSE:DATA) isn’t growing quite as quickly as Amazon.com is.
 DATA still is one of a handful of hot growth stocks to buy, however, because the pace of its bottom-line growth is leaving Amazon’s profit growth in the dust.

 The name might ring a bell.
-Tableau Software has been rumored to be a buyout candidate off and on for some time now, with the most recent big suitor pegged as none other than Salesforce.com, Inc. (NYSE:CRM).
+Tableau Software has been rumored to be a buyout candidate off and on for some time now.

 No such deal has been consummated yet, but it’s not tough to see why a potential buyer would be interested in the data-analytics outfit.
-The next five years look promising for DATA stock — earnings are expected to grow at an annual rate of 85.8%.
+The next five years look promising for DATA stock, since DATA’s earnings are expected to grow quite rapidly.
 You could do a lot worse.

 There’s no way to deny that Facebook Inc (NASDAQ:FB) will eventually hit a growth headwind as its total addressable market becomes increasingly saturated and the company runs out of effective ways to extract more and more revenue from each of its users.
 However, that day is plenty far down the road, as Facebook is still one of the best stocks to buy.